opentelekomcloud/docs/SMN/SMN User Guide/Getting Started.md

 - **Text**: common text message

 	The text message you published to a topic does not refer to an SMS message in this context.
 It might be delivered to all types of subscribers, including SMS, email, HTTP, and HTTPS.
-For details about sending a text message, see section <a href="Publishing a Text Message">Publishing a Text Message</a>.
+For details about sending a text message, see section <a href="Publishing a Text Message.md">Publishing a Text Message</a>.

 - **JSON**: JSON-structured message

 	You can specify message protocols and different message content for each protocol.
-For details about sending a JSON message, see section <a href="Publishing a JSON Message">Publishing a JSON Message</a>.
+For details about sending a JSON message, see section <a href="Publishing a JSON Message.md">Publishing a JSON Message</a>.

 - **Template**: customized message template, in which you can replace the tags (the placeholders) with specified message content

 	When publishing messages using a template, you need to select a template by name and specify content for each tag.
 SMN will replace the tags with the content you have entered.
 If you do not enter specific content for a tag, the system will treat the tag as empty when it sends the message.
-For details about sending messages using a template, see section <a href="Publishing Messages Using a Template">Publishing Messages Using a Template</a>.
+For details about sending messages using a template, see section <a href="Publishing Messages Using a Template.md">Publishing Messages Using a Template</a>.

-To publish messages to a topic authorized to you by other users, see section <a href="Sending Messages to an Authorized Topic">Sending Messages to an Authorized Topic</a>.
+To publish messages to a topic authorized to you by other users, see section <a href="Sending Messages to an Authorized Topic.md">Sending Messages to an Authorized Topic</a>.